 3. Start and end with the user

 The best Design Leaders are advocates for the user from start to finish.
 They inspire top management with the real future user needs and turn early innovation opportunities into prototypes.
 They bring their peers closer to the user by inviting them to participate in user ethnography and co-creation sessions.
 They co-create user journeys to translate the user insights into unique value positions that really make sense and that help companies grow purposefully.
 Once launched, it doesn’t stop there, Design Leaders involve the leadership in monitoring the success of their offer, in fact the best Design Leaders don’t ever stop thinking about and prioritizing the user, it’s the unique selling point of Design, and it should always be evident.

-Companies who frequently adopt a wide range of end-user methods in their product development are most likely to see significant gains in sales compared to their older products.
+Graph 2: Companies who frequently adopt a wide range of end-user methods in their product development are most likely to see significant gains in sales compared to their older products.

 Max Barenbrug, founder and CDO of the Dutch stroller brand Bugaboo, built his whole company on the latent needs and desires of fathers.
 Developed in 1994 whilst a Design student, Max built his proposition and his Design function around improving the product, the experience and the services from the user’s perspective.
 Prioritisation of the user underpinned his philosophy and the company’s future success.

 4. Capture the value